 The Immigration Bureau is called Tor Mor in Thai.
 In Chiang Mai, the Immigration Bureau’s main public service office is located at the Promenada Resort Mall to the east side of the city.

-For extensions of tourist visas and visas on arrival, applicants need to supply photocopies of their passports’ personal details page, the entry stamp, the original visa and the TM6 departure card.
+Extending tourist visas and visas on arrival in Chiang Mai, applicants need to supply copies of their passports’ personal data page, the entry stamp, the original visa and the TM6 departure card.
 A recent passport-sized photograph and the THB1,900 fee are also needed.